Baladhurgesh/personal-twin/README.md

 1. User uploads resume → Frontend validates and prepares file
 2. User enters GitHub username → Frontend sends to backend
 3. Backend scrapes GitHub data → Saves to JSON
-4. Backend analyzes with GPT-5 → Generates insights
+4. Backend analyzes with GPT-4o → Generates insights
+5. **Backend uploads to ElevenLabs** → Adds to knowledge base
-5. Frontend displays results → User can export
+6. Frontend displays results → User can export

+### ElevenLabs Integration Flow

+When GitHub analysis completes:
+1. All project summary `.txt` files are uploaded to ElevenLabs knowledge base
+2. Each file is tagged as "GitHub Project: [project-name]"
+3. If `ELEVENLABS_AGENT_ID` is configured, the agent is automatically updated

+When resume is uploaded:
+1. Resume PDF/DOCX is saved locally
+2. File is uploaded to ElevenLabs knowledge base
+3. Tagged as "Resume: [username]"
+4. If `ELEVENLABS_AGENT_ID` is configured, the agent is automatically updated

 ## 🎨 UI Screenshots